JVanDerHout/websitetester/contact/index.md

 {% include section.html dark=true %}
 # {% include icon.html icon="fa-solid fa-crow" %}A Note on Travel

 <p>We know that traveling to be with us has a climate impact.
-We are not asking you to purchase carbon credits or offsets, but if youfeel moved to do so, we would love for you to consider supporting land and water restoration projects that measurably capture carbon, such as wetland, forest, and soil restoration work.
+We are not asking you to purchase carbon credits or offsets, but if you feel moved to do so, we would love for you to consider supporting land and water restoration projects that measurably capture carbon, such as wetland, forest, and soil restoration work.
 Here are some of the places on our tzedakah list that we plan to donate to, if you feel moved to contribute as well.</p>

 <ul>
-  <li>River Partners</li>
-  <li>Caspar Cove Project</li>
+  <li><a href="https://www.thewatershedcenter.com/">The Watershed Center in Hayfork</a></li>
+  <li><a href="https://riverpartners.org/">River Partners</a></li>
+  <li><a href="https://www.casparcoveproject.org/">Caspar Cover Project</a></li>
-  <li>Blue Mountains Biodiversity Project</li>
+  <li><a href="https://bluemountainsbiodiversityproject.org/">Blue Mountains Biodiversity Project</a></li>
 </ul>

 <p>Thank you for making the trip to celebrate with us.
 We are so grateful to have you there.</p>